Skip to main content

 • Stay hydrated

-Nerve and Muscle Problems
+Nerve and muscle problems

 Chemotherapy can affect muscles and nerves, causing tingling, burning or numbness in the hands and feet (peripheral neuropathy).
 It can also cause loss of balance and clumsiness.
 It may help to: